popovic01/AwesomeTournament/docs/spec.md

 ### Match logging

 The tournament creator can log to the tournament page and edit the result of the matches so that other users could see them.

+## Data Logic Layer

+The ER schema contains 6 entities which are going to be described in details in this section.

+1. User

+Entity Type User contains ID (INT), Email (CHAR) and Password (CHAR) for every user.
+The primary key is ID, while Email is a unique column.
+Every user can create one or more tournaments as well as one or more teams.

+2. Tournament

+Entity Type Tournament contains ID (INT), Name (CHAR), Token (CHAR), Creator_User_ID (INT), Max_Teams (INT), Max_Players (INT), Min_Players (INT), Starting_Players (INT), Max_Substitutions (INT), Deadline (DATETIME), Start_Date (DATETIME), Creation_Date (DATETIME), Logo (CHAR) and Is_Finished (BOOL).
+The primary key is ID, Name is a unique column while Creator_User_ID is a foreign key contraint to the User table.
+Every tournament must be created by exactly one user.
+Logo contains path to the file which represents logo for a particular tournament.
+Max_Players and Min_Players are maximum and minimum numbers of players for each team in the tournament, while Starting_Players is a number of players in each match of the tournament.

+3. Team

+Entity Type Team contains ID (INT), Name (CHAR), Logo (CHAR), Creator_User_ID (INT) and Tournament_ID (INT).
+The primary key is ID, Name is a unique column while Creator_User_ID is a foreign key contraint to the User table and Tournament_ID is a foreign key contraint to the Tournament table.
+Every Team must belong to the one tournament and must be created by some user.
+This Entity Type can have multiple players and can play multiple matches.

+4. Player

+Entity Type Player contains ID (INT), Name (CHAR), Surname (CHAR), Team_ID (INT), Position (ENUM), Medical_Certificate (CHAR), Date_Of_Birth (DATETIME).
+The primary key is ID while Team_ID is a foreign key contraint to the Team table.
+Every player must belong to some team and can be participant in the events.
+Medical_Certificate contains path to the file which represents Medical Certificate for a particular player.

+5. Match

+Entity Type Match contains ID (INT), Team1_ID (INT), Team2_ID (INT), Tournament_ID (INT), Team1_Score (INT), Team2_Score (INT), Result (CHAR), Referee (CHAR), Match_Date (DATETIME) and Is_Finished (BOOL).
+The primary key is ID while Team1_ID and Team2_ID are foreign keys contraint to the Team table.
+Tournament_ID is a foreign key contraint to the Tournament table.
+Every match must belong to some tournament, have up to two teams and can have multiple event associated to it.

+6. Event

+Entity Type Event contains ID (INT), Match_ID (INT), Player_ID (INT), Type (Enum) and Time (DATETIME).
+The primary key is ID while Match_ID is a foreign key contraint to the Match table and Player_ID is a foreign key contraint to the Player table.
+Every event belongs to one match and has one Player who made the event.
+Type of event can be Goal, Substitution or Faul.